izayevisuals/izayevisuals/README.md

-- 👋 Hi, I’m @izayevisuals!
+- 👋 Hi, I’m Izzy!
 I'm definitely a coding newbie
 - 👀 I’m interested in becoming a SWE
 - 🌱 I’m currently learning the basics of CSS and responsive design
 - 💞 I want to learn how to write clean code...
 Teach me!